Joseph P. Kennedy Sr.: Attitudes toward Jews and refugees

 By August 1940, Kennedy worried that a third term for President Roosevelt would mean war.
 Biographer Laurence Leamer in The Kennedy Men: 1901–1963 reports: "Joe believed that Roosevelt, Churchill, the Jews, and their allies would manipulate America into approaching Armageddon."
 Nevertheless, Kennedy supported Roosevelt's third term in return for Roosevelt's promise to support Joseph Kennedy Jr. in a run for Governor of Massachusetts in 1942.
 However, even during the darkest months of World War II, Kennedy remained "more wary of" prominent American Jews, such as Associate Justice Felix Frankfurter, than he was of Hitler.

 Kennedy told the reporter Joe Dinneen:

 It is true that I have a low opinion of some Jews in public office and in private life.
 That does not mean that I. ... believe they should be wiped off the face of the Earth. ...
 Jews who take an unfair advantage of the fact that theirs is a persecuted race do not help much. ...
 Publicizing unjust attacks upon the Jews may help to cure the injustice, but continually publicizing the whole problem only serves to keep it alive in the public mind.

-"The Kennedy Plan" to Help Jewish Refugees
+"The Kennedy Plan" to help Jewish refugees

-Shortly after Kristallnacht, Kennedy lent his name to a proposal by George Rublee the chair of the London-based Intergovernmental Committee on Refugees, to provide havens for German Jews in thinly populated areas in Africa, North America, and South America.
+In some cases, however, Kennedy proved more willing to help Jewish refugees than FDR.
+Shortly after Kristallnacht, he lent his name to a proposal by George Rublee the chair of the London-based Intergovernmental Committee on Refugees, to provide havens for German Jews in thinly populated areas in Africa, North America, and South America.
 He hoped to defray the enormous costs, including ships and temporary camps, through financing by governments and Jewish organizations.